ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

 1. Introduction

 The Confidential Computing Consortium defined the concept of confidential computing as the protection of data in use by performing computation in a hardware-based Trusted Execution Environment"[CCC-White-Paper].
-In detail, computing unit with confidential computing feature could generate an isolated hardware-protected area, in which data and applications will be protected from illegal access or tampering.
-When using network to provision confidential computing environment, users need to attest and deploy their data and applications in the TEE environment inside confidential computing device.
+In detail, computing unit with confidential computing feature could generate an isolated hardware-protected area, in which data and applications could be protected from illegal access or tampering.
+When using network to provision confidential computing, users need to choose appropriate steps to deploy their data and applications.
+This network could be in a cloud, MEC[MEC] or other network that provide confidential computing resource to users.
+For example in MEC, the autonomous vehicles could deploy private applications and data in confidential computing device to calculate on-vehicle and destination road information without knowing by MEC platform.

-The TEEP architecture defined the design and standardization of a protocol for managing the lifecycle of trusted applications running inside a TEE.
-In confidential computing, the TEE can also be provisioned and managed by TEEP protocol.
+The TEEP WG defined the standardization of an architecture and protocol for managing the lifecycle of trusted applications running inside a TEE.
+In confidential computing, the TEE can also be provisioned and managed by TEEP architecture[I-D.ietf-teep-architecture] and protocol[I-D.ietf-teep-protocol].
+By referring TEEP architecture and protocol, applications and data could be provisioned in confidential process, confidential container and confidential VM in different hardware architecture.

-This document illustrates how a network user uses the TEEP protocol to provision its private data and applications in confidential computing device.
 The intended audiences for this use case are network users and operators who are interested in using confidential computing in network.

 2. Terminology

 2.1.
 Terms

-  - TA: Trusted Application

-  - UA: Untrusted Application

-  - PD: Personalization Data
+The following terms are used in this document.

+  - Network Management/Orchestration Center(Network M/OC): M/OC exists in the management and orchestration layer of network.
+Network User uses the M/OC to request for computing resource.
+The TAM is inside the M/OC to provide management function to TEEP Agent via TEEP broker.

+  - Network User: Network User possesses personalization data and/or applications that need to be deployed on confidential computing device.

+  - Confidential Computing Device: Confidential Computing Device is connected by the network and can provide confidential computing service to Network User.

+  - Package: Package is a unit that is owned by Network User or TAM, and could be deployed on TEE/REE or treated as application data.
+If the TAM owns the Package, there must have no Personalization Data inside this Package.
+TA (Trusted Application) in confidential computing could be an application, or packaged with other components like library, TEE shim or even Guest OS.
+The specific package of confidential computing could refers to the white paper of [CCC_Common_Terminology] by CCC.

+  - Personalization Data(PD): Data that holds by Network User and needs to be protected by TEE during processing.
+Other terms like TAM, TEE, REE, TA will reuse the term definition defined in [I-D.ietf-teep-architecture].

 2.2.
 Requirements Language